Indiana Hoosiers: Mascot

+On May 27, 2025, after several teaser videos posted on IU Athletics' social media, "Hoosier the Bison" was revealed as the official mascot of Indiana University.
+The name "Hoosier the Bison" was used in 1965 when a student-led group first picked the mascot.

-The school does not have a mascot, but student-athletes are known as "Hoosiers", a nickname for natives or residents of Indiana.
+IU student-athletes are known as "Hoosiers", a nickname for natives or residents of Indiana.
 A bulldog named Ox served as the football team's mascot from 1959 to 1965.
-Indiana had a bison as its mascot in the late 1960s and introduced a mascot named "Hoosier Pride" in 1979.
-The mascot didn't go over well with fans and was quickly abandoned.
+Indiana had a bison as its mascot in the late 1960s and introduced a mascot named Mr. Hoosier Pride in 1979.
+The mascot did not go over well with fans and was quickly abandoned, though it is still occasionally seen today.

 School songs

 The Indiana Hoosiers have two fight songs – "Indiana, Our Indiana" and "Indiana Fight!" – along with an alma mater song, "Hail to Old IU".
 Indiana's most recognized fight song, "Indiana, Our Indiana", was first performed by the IU Band in November 1912 at a football game against Northwestern.
-The song has since been played at every Indiana football and basketball game.
-Indiana's popular fight song melody is "Indiana Fight!", though the words are rarely sung at an Indiana sporting event.
+The song has since been played at every Indiana football and basketball game.Indiana's popular fight song melody is "Indiana Fight!", though the words are rarely sung at an Indiana sporting event.
 The crowd usually just sings "GO!
 IU!
 FIGHT!
 FIGHT!
 FIGHT!
 Indiana, we're all for you!" at the end of the song.
 Indiana's official Alma Mater song, "Hail to Old IU" was first performed on March 10, 1893, in Indianapolis.
 J.T.
 Giles, who organized the IU glee club wrote the words to a Scottish song in order to give the Hoosiers a school song for a performance at a state contest.
 The song has been a mainstay at Indiana events since that day.
 An additional school song, "Chimes of Indiana," was written by alumnus Hoagy Carmichael (Class of 1925-law degree 1926), and was presented to the university in 1937 as a gift from the class of 1935.

 Sports sponsored

 Baseball

 The Hoosiers have appeared eight times in the NCAA Tournament, in 1996, 2009, 2013, 2014, 2015, 2017, 2018 and 2019 including one College World Series appearance.

 They have won the regular season conference championship seven times – 1925, 1932, 1938, 1949, 2013, 2014 and 2019.
 The current head baseball coach of the Hoosiers is Jeff Mercer.

 Beginning in 2013, the Hoosiers play in Bart Kaufman Field.